galette-community/docker/README.md

 6. Advanced configuration:

-    To change some default behavior of Galette, add `behavior.inc.php` to your `config` folder (same folder as `config.inc.php`).
+    - To change some default behavior of Galette, add `behavior.inc.php` to your `config` folder (same folder as `config.inc.php`).
 You can start with a copy of [this file](./.example/config/behavior.inc.php).
 You can change most things listed [here](https://doc.galette.eu/en/master/usermanual/avancee.html#behavior), among them:
         - session timeout
         - logging of IP's behind a proxy
         - operation mode

-    Galette provides a parameted CSV exports system.
+    - Galette provides a parameterized CSV exports system.
 Only one parameterized export is provided, but you can add your own: Add `exports.yaml` to your `config` folder (same folder as `config.inc.php`).
 Read [here](https://doc.galette.eu/en/master/usermanual/avancee.html#csv-exports) for more info.

-    To provide your own CSS styling for galette, create a `galette_local.css` on your host system, and add the folloing volume to your container parameters:
+    - To provide your own CSS styling for galette, create a `galette_local.css` on your host system, and add the folloing volume to your container parameters:

         `-v ./path/to/galette_local.css:/var/www/galette/webroot/themes/default/galette_local.css`

         Remember to replace `./path/to/` with your own path.
 Read [here](https://doc.galette.eu/en/master/usermanual/avancee.html#adapt-to-your-graphical-chart) for more info on the styling.

 ### Configure plugins
 From the main page of galette, click the plugin icon and manage the built-in modules.
 You can disable/enable them an initialize their database configuration from the UI.